Tag Archives: Vincent Cassel

 What felt like a purely original idea, even though it was a remake, now feels like stale bread that was fresh only yesterday.

-The story is slow to kick off and provides an implausible and unconventional ending that doesn’t work nearly negating most of the previous activity.
-There is something a bit irritating about watching a film with the knowledge that it was only made for one reason and the plot seems to be rushed and poorly thought out.
+The story is slow to kick off and provides an implausible and unconventional ending that doesn’t work, nearly negating most of the previous activity.

 But that’s Hollywood.

-Undoubtedly, George Clooney, Brad Pitt, Matt Damon, Julia Roberts, Catherine Zeta-Jones, and other top talent enjoyed the hefty paychecks they received.
-This is also perturbing as the performances seem ho-hum and inspired by the big bucks being deposited into big bank accounts for services rendered.
+This is also concerning, as the performances come across as ho-hum and seem to be driven by the big bucks being deposited into big bank accounts for services rendered.

 The inauthenticity all around is evident in lazy acting and writing.

-The foil and mark, Terry Benedict, once again played by Andy Garcia realizes that the gang has robbed him of millions and demands the money back with interest.
-Unfortunately, much of it has already been spent.
+The foil and mark, Terry Benedict, once again played by Andy Garcia, realizes that the gang has robbed him of millions and demands the money back with interest.

 Unable to come up with the cash, the crew must come together to pull off another series of heists, this time in Europe.
-Presumably, they are not well known there.

 Being “forced” to do what the career criminals love to do is far-fetched.

-The story is way too convoluted and Ocean’s Twelve quickly turns into the sort of film you tune out of enjoying the non-story points more than the written word.
+The story is way too convoluted, and Ocean’s Twelve quickly turns into the sort of film you tune out of, enjoying the non-story points more than the written word.
 In this case, that’s not a positive aspect.

-The film’s successes, mainly the returning A-list cast, are also negative.
-While it’s fun to reconnect with familiar characters like Danny Ocean, Rusty (Pitt), and Linus, we know the characters too well and they become caricatures.
-Meaning, they behave exactly as one would expect them to.
+While it’s fun to reconnect with familiar characters like Danny Ocean, Rusty (Pitt), and Linus, we know the characters too well, and they become caricatures.
+Meaning they behave exactly as one would expect.

-Still, it is admittedly juicy and exciting to witness so many A-listers on one big screen especially when there is trickery, scheming, and just a hint of romance to be had.
+Still, it is admittedly juicy and exciting to witness so many A-listers on one big screen, especially when there is trickery, scheming, and just a hint of romance to be had.

 A Dangerous Method-2011